-\cite{axiotis2024data} proposed a k-means cluster-based sensitivity sampling technique.
-For each sample in one cluster, its distance to the cluster center and the proxy evaluation loss~\cite{feldman2011unified} of the center datapoint are both proportional to the probability of being chosed. \cite{shao2024balanced} proposes the balanced ClusterClip sampling.
+\cite{axiotis2024data} propose a k-means cluster-based sensitivity sampling technique.
+For each datapoint in a cluster, {both its distance to the cluster center and a proxy evaluation loss~\cite{feldman2011unified} measured on that cluster center contribute } proportional to the probability of being chosen. \cite{shao2024balanced} propose the balanced ClusterClip sampling.
 It first performs k-means clustering and then sample datapoints uniformly from each cluster.
 Different from the uniform sampling, the proposed ClusterClip puts constraints on the maximum number of each cluster being sampled, and therefore avoids overfitting of small clusters.

 \cite{alcoforado2024random} comprehensively compare different geometry-based diversity sampling techniques such as similarity or distance-based greedy sampling and clustering-based sampling.
 It proposes three approaches to select subsets $S_b$ for human annotation: 1) reverse semantic search, 2) ordered clustering, and 3) limited lexical similarity.
 For the reverse semantic search, two datapoints $(x_i, x_j)$ that share the least semantic similarity are first sampled as $S^0_b$ and then iterative selection of the next most dissimilar element from $S$ is added into $S^0_b$.
 Its implementation is quite similar to the k-center greedy algorithm (see Alg.~\ref{alg:kcentergreedy}) except for the initialization of $S^0_b$.
 For the limited lexical similarity approach, the first sample $x_0$ is chosen randomly for initialization of $S_b^0$.
 For the remaining $b-1$ quota, each sample $x_i$ is also randomly chosen from $S\backslash S_b$ as long as $sim(x_i, x_{i-1})\leq \tau$, where $sim(\cdot,\cdot)$ here denotes the lexical similarity such as BLEU~\cite{papineni2002bleu} and ROUGE scores~\cite{lin2004rouge}.
 The ordered clustering applies a hierarchical and density-based clustering algorithm like HDBSCAN~\cite{campello2013density} on all samples and sequentially (i.e., from large to small clusters) choose the samples of the lowest membership in each cluster into the subset $S_b$.
 Experimental results show that the reverse semantic search performs most consistently and competitively, while the limited lexical similarity is sensitive to the hyper-parameter threshold $\tau$.
 The ordered clustering is not robust across datasets and fails to select high-quality samples.